lightlace/cpp-docs.de-de/docs/mfc/reference/cmfcribboncombobox-class.md

 ### <a name="parameters"></a>Parameter
  [in] *nHeight*
- Die Höhe in Pixel, der im Listenfeld.
+ Die Höhe in Pixel des Listenfelds.

 ### <a name="remarks"></a>Hinweise
- Die Standardhöhe beträgt 150 Pixel.
+ Die Standardhöhe ist 150 Pixel.

 ## <a name="see-also"></a>Siehe auch
  [Hierarchiediagramm](../../mfc/hierarchy-chart.md)